gabriel2m/jaya-credit-card-payment/README.md

 **Don't forget** to save Client ID and Client secret.

-After install you **need** to set the following environment variables on your .env file:
+After install you **need** to set the following environment variables in your .env file:
 - **VITE_MERCADO_PAGO_PUBLIC_KEY** - mercado pago public key, you can learn how to get this value on: [https://www.mercadopago.com.br/help/20214](https://www.mercadopago.com.br/help/20214)

 You can also edit:
 - **NOTIFICATION_URL** - the notification url used on payment creation (default: https://webhook.site/19cd79e4-2df8-4ff1-80c6-647f6172f801)
 - **CURRENCY** - the default currency used to manage the payment transaction amount, needs to be a valid currency code - see  [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) (default: BRL)

+See more configs in the Laravel [documentation](https://laravel.com/docs/10.x).